New 'MythBusters' hosts crowned

 It's not easy filling the shoes of science rock stars Adam Savage and Jamie Hyneman, but two competitors have earned spots to host a new version of "MythBusters."

-After a grueling competition in the Science Channel reality show "MythBusters: The Search," the 10 contestants were narrowed down to four finalists tasked with figuring out through scientific experimentation if it is possible to escape from prison using a rocket-propelled water heater.
+After a grueling competition in Science Channel reality show "MythBusters: The Search," 10 contestants were narrowed down to four finalists tasked with figuring out through scientific experiments whether it's possible to escape from prison using a rocket-propelled water heater.

 Rescue diver and pilot Brian Louden of Spring, Texas, and product designer Jonathan Lung of Staten Island, New York, won and are the new official hosts of "MythBusters."

 "The competition was stiff and the myth-busting all season has been mind-blowing.
-In the end though, there could only be two winners," said Marc Etkind, general manager of Science Channel.
+In the end though, there could only be two winners," Marc Etkind, general manager of Science Channel, said in a statement.
 "They have big shoes to fill, but our new Mythbusters have proven themselves capable of carrying the torch with an impressive combination of build-skills, creativity and personality."

 Batteries Not Included: The CNET team reminds us why tech is cool.